Medvedev91/timeto.me/README.md

 I believe this is the main feature of the app.
 I recommend using it to the max.

+### Practice

+Let's create a repeating task for a daily workout at 18:00.

 # Checklists

 **The most important is HOW checklists work WITH repeating tasks.**